MDK-Packs/vscode-cmsis-solution-docs/docs/manage_settings.md

 You can also go to the **Problems** tab and check for errors.

 Open the `main.c` file and check the IntelliSense features available.
-To find out about the different features, read the Visual Studio Code documentation on [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense).
+To find out about the different features, read the VS Code documentation on [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense).